trohit/ik/systemdesign/backend/COMPONENTS/MGMT/Kubernetes/k8s_cmds.md

 ### persistent edit
 vim deployment-definition.yaml

-\# will open the specified YAML file in your default editor, and any changes you make will be applied to the live object.

-\# also any changes will be recorded as part of change review process

-kubectl replace -f deployment-definition.yaml
+_will open the specified YAML file in your default editor, and any changes you make will be applied to the live object._<br>_also any changes will be recorded as part of change review process_<br>kubectl replace -f deployment-definition.yaml

-\# will completely delete and recreate object

-kubectl replace --force -f deployment-definition.yaml
+_will completely delete and recreate object_<br>kubectl replace --force -f deployment-definition.yaml

 Or

-\# declarative way, will always work

-kubectl apply --edit -f <resource_file.yaml>
+_declarative way, will always work_<br>kubectl apply --edit -f <resource_file.yaml>

 kubectl apply -f <resource_file.yaml>

-\# will apply all files in the dir at once

-kubectl apply -f /path/to/config-files
+_will apply all files in the dir at once_<br>kubectl apply -f /path/to/config-files

 ## Scale a deployment
 kubectl scale deployment nginx --replicas=5